iwittkau/minio-keygen/README.md

 # Why?

-Minio stopped autogenerating these secrets, so I wrote this little tool.
+Minio stopped auto-generating these secrets, so I wrote this little tool.

 # Security

 The generator is very simple, any security flaw should be obvious.
-If you have any concern, please open an issue.
+If you have any concerns, please open an issue.

 This generator uses Go's `crypto/rand` which implements a cryptographically secure random number generator.